Richard Feynman: Physics

+Machine technology

+Feynman had studied the ideas of John von Neumann while researching quantum field theory.
+His most famous lecture on the subject was delivered in 1959 at the California Institute of Technology, published under the title "There's Plenty of Room at the Bottom" a year later.
+In this lecture he theorized on future opportunities for designing miniaturized machines, which could build smaller reproductions of themselves.
+This lecture is frequently cited in technical literature on microtechnology, and nanotechnology.

+Feynman also suggested that it should be possible, in principle, to make nanoscale machines that "arrange the atoms the way we want" and do chemical synthesis by mechanical manipulation.

+He also presented the possibility of "swallowing the doctor", an idea that he credited in the essay to his friend and graduate student Albert Hibbs.
+This concept involved building a tiny, swallowable surgical robot.

 Pedagogy

-In the early 1960s, Feynman acceded to a request to "spruce up" the teaching of undergraduates at Caltech.
+In the early 1960s, Feynman acceded to a request to "spruce up" the teaching of undergraduates at the California Institute of Technology, also called Caltech.
 After three years devoted to the task, he produced a series of lectures that later became The Feynman Lectures on Physics.
 Accounts vary about how successful the original lectures were.
 Feynman's own preface, written just after an exam on which the students did poorly, was somewhat pessimistic.
 His colleagues David L. Goodstein and Gerry Neugebauer said later that the intended audience of first-year students found the material intimidating while older students and faculty found it inspirational, so the lecture hall remained full even as the first-year students dropped away.
 In contrast, physicist Matthew Sands recalled the student attendance as being typical for a large lecture course.

-Converting the lectures into books occupied Sands and Robert B. Leighton as part-time co-authors for several years.
-Feynman suggested that the cover have a picture of a drum with mathematical diagrams about vibrations drawn upon it, in order to illustrate the application of mathematics to understanding the world.
-Instead, the publishers gave the books plain red covers, though they included a picture of him playing drums in the foreword.
+Converting the lectures into books occupied Matthew Sands and Robert B. Leighton as part-time co-authors for several years.
+Feynman suggested that the book cover should have a picture of a drum with mathematical diagrams about vibrations drawn upon it, in order to illustrate the application of mathematics to understanding the world.
+Instead, the publishers gave the books plain red covers, though they included a picture of Feynman playing drums in the foreword.
 Even though the books were not adopted by universities as textbooks, they continue to sell well because they provide a deep understanding of physics.

-Many of his lectures and miscellaneous talks were turned into other books, including The Character of Physical Law, QED: The Strange Theory of Light and Matter, Statistical Mechanics, Lectures on Gravitation, and the Feynman Lectures on Computation.
+Many of Feynman's lectures and miscellaneous talks were turned into other books, including The Character of Physical Law, QED: The Strange Theory of Light and Matter, Statistical Mechanics, Lectures on Gravitation, and the Feynman Lectures on Computation.

 Feynman wrote about his experiences teaching physics undergraduates in Brazil.
 The students' studying habits and the Portuguese language textbooks were so devoid of any context or applications for their information that, in Feynman's opinion, the students were not learning physics at all.
 At the end of the year, Feynman was invited to give a lecture on his teaching experiences, and he agreed to do so, provided he could speak frankly, which he did.